- Email me

 *There’s a longer discussion of this point in Writing Characters Who’ll Keep Readers Captivated: Nail Your Novel 2

 Thanks for the pic Daniela Vladimirova

 Let’s discuss! do you find it tricky to write good description?
 Do you have any tips that helped you?

-A Small Town In Germany, authors, Character, Description, description of a person, fiction, Fix and Finish With Confidence, how to write a book, how to write a novel, how to write description for a prose novel, improve your writing style, John le Carre, movies versus novels, movies vs prose, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, polishing, prose, prose description, prose style, publishing, Roz Morris, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing craft, writing style
+A Small Town In Germany, authors, Character, Description, description of a person, fiction, how to write a book, how to write a novel, how to write description for a prose novel, improve your writing style, John le Carre, movies versus novels, movies vs prose, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, polishing, prose, prose description, prose style, publishing, Roz Morris, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing craft, Writing Plots With Drama, Depth & Heart, writing style

 As Oscar Wilde didn’t say: ‘Be yourself, everyone else is taken’.
 (No really, he didn’t.)

 In our early novels, we’re more likely to see our main characters as proxies for ourselves.
 But there comes a stage where we learn more versatility, and to create new hearts, souls and minds to carry our stories.
 This was one of the interesting findings of a project organised by a team of researchers at Durham University and reported here in The Guardian.